Leafwing-Studios/fop-rules/docs/rules/downtime-activities.md

 Design a consumable by combining consumable affixes.
 The gear point total of consumables must be less than or equal to your proficiency bonus.

-Then, make an enchanting skill check, adding a bonus of 5 times the danger level of the area you are resting in.
+Then, make an enchanting skill check.
 You create a number of copies of the consumable you designed equal to your skill check result divided by 5, rounded down.
+Additionally, you may spend any number of essence crystals after seeing the result of the enchanting skill check.
+Gain 1 additional copy of the consumable for every essence crystal consumed in this way.

 You may **recycle** existing consumables in this process.
 Add the total gear points of any consumables sacrificed in this way to your skill check result.